mskmei/Social-Network-Mining/Network Analysis/README.md

 There are 4 directories in this part:

-1.overview: Have an overview of ego-Facebook and cora dataset.
+1. overview: Have an overview of ego-Facebook and cora dataset.
 Try simple visualization.

 2. attribute: Test whether datasets follow Zipf's law or power distribution.
 Generate similiar networks and compare basic network attributes.